epfl-dlab/quootstrap/README.md

 ## License
 We release our work under the MIT license.
 Third-party components, such as Stanford CoreNLP, are subject to their respective licenses.

-If you use our code and/or data in your research, please cite our paper:
+If you use our code and/or data in your research, please cite our paper [[PDF]](https://dlab.epfl.ch/people/west/pub/Pavllo-Piccardi-West_ICWSM-18.pdf):
 ```
 @inproceedings{quootstrap2018,
   title={Quootstrap: Scalable Unsupervised Extraction of Quotation-Speaker Pairs from Large News Corpora via Bootstrapping},